Krasnoyarsk Krai: Religion

-As per the survey conducted in 2012, 29.6% of the population of Krasnoyarsk Krai adheres to the Russian Orthodox Church, 5% declares to be a nondenominational Christian (excluding Protestant churches), 2% is an Orthodox Christian believer without belonging to any church or is a member of other (non-Russian) Orthodox churches, 1.5% is Muslim, 1% follows the Slavic native faith (Rodnovery), and 10.9% did not give an answer to the survey.
-In addition, 35% of the population declares to be "spiritual but not religious" and 15% to be atheist.
+As per the survey conducted in 2012, 29.6% of the population of Krasnoyarsk Krai adhered to the Russian Orthodox Church, 5% declared to be a nondenominational Christian (excluding Protestant churches), 2% belonged to a different Orthodox churches, 1.5% was Muslim, 1% followed the Slavic native faith (Rodnovery), and 10.9% did not give an answer to the survey.
+In addition, 35% of the population declared to be "spiritual but not religious" and 15% to be atheist.

 Education

 Krasnoyarsk is the site of the Siberian Federal University, one of Russia's four largest educational institutions.
 Other notable higher education institutes of the krai are: